ipatalas/vscode-sprint-planner/README.md

 This extension features ability to export a planning session into Azure DevOps system.
 Planning in Azure DevOps itself is hard, way too much clicking.
 It's so much easier to just type all the tasks in a simple text form and then just export them.

-## Disclaimer

-This is a very early stage of development so please don't expect everything to work.
-~~Some stuff is hardcoded for now like the Activity under which the tasks are created.
-It's always `Development` now.~~ (no longer true, see below)

-~~Additionally you should not publish your tasks partially just to update them later.
-They will get duplicated since it's always _Push All_ now.~~ (fixed in 0.3.0)

 ## Usage

 To start a planning session open a new file in vscode and change the language to `planner` (_Change Language mode_ command).
 This should enable the extension and all its features.